jaynipha/HOTELROOM/README.md

 GET http://localhost:4000/api/v1/rooms?search=Te&roomType=63e7eb04ef206a1625870807&minprice=4000&maxprice=8000000

-\*the above link is an example. it can be tweaked and will still produce results
+\*the above link is an example. it can be tweaked and will still produce results...

 ### Creating API ENDPOINTS